 Client requirement: reliable communications across a large site and multiple teams

-Mace was the lead contractor on a new project site in Ireland, responsible for over 1500 workers and over 20 contractors at the height of construction.
+Mace was the lead contractor on a new project, responsible for over 1500 workers and over 20 contractors at the height of construction.
 In the initial phase, Mace required a two-way communications solution that could be erected quickly (with minimal infrastructure) and scaled up as the project grew.
 It also needed to:

 - Incorporate a lone working solution